Grubhub Menu Editor

 Lessons Learned

 Leading this project taught me the importance of user research, collaboration with engineers and the value of iterative design.
 I learned that early and continuous validation with users is crucial for creating intuitive and effective tools.
-This project remains my favorite, as it allowed me to grow as a designer and make a meaningful impact on both the company and its users.

 Conclusion